-- A. No accessory structure shall encroach upon or interfere with the use of any adjoining property or public right-of-way including but not limited to streets, alleys, and public and private easements. - B. Multiple accessory structures are permitted subject to building separation, building coverage, and minimum vegetation requirements of the zoning district in which the lot is located. - C. An accessory structure shall comply with all of the requirements of the Uniform Building Code. - D. Accessory structures excluding fences, flagpoles, pergolas, arbors, or trellises may not be located within the required front yard except as otherwise permitted in this chapter. - E. Regardless of the base zone requirements in Chapter 19.300, the required side and rear yards for an accessory structure are reduced to 5 ft, except as described below.
-An accessory structure must maintain a minimum side and rear yard setback of 5 ft, except where other requirements of this title are more restrictive. - 1.
-Accessory structures are subject to the minimum street side yard requirements of the base zones in Chapter 19.300.
+- A. No accessory structure shall encroach upon or interfere with the use of any adjoining property or public right-of-way including but not limited to streets, alleys, and public and private easements. - B. Multiple accessory structures are permitted subject to building separation, building coverage, and minimum vegetation requirements of the zoning district in which the lot is located. - C. An accessory structure shall comply with all of the requirements of the Uniform Building Code.

-- 2. Regulations for overlay zones or special areas in Chapter 19.400 may require an accessory structure to be set back beyond the minimum side or rear yard requirements. - 3.
+- D. Accessory structures excluding fences, flagpoles, pergolas, arbors, or trellises may not be located within the required front yard except as otherwise permitted in this chapter. - E. Regardless of the base zone requirements in Chapter 19.300, the required side and rear yards for an accessory structure are reduced to 5 ft, except as described below. - 1.
+Accessory structures are subject to the minimum street side yard requirements of the base zones in Chapter 19.300. - 2.
+Regulations for overlay zones or special areas in Chapter 19.400 may require an accessory structure to be set back beyond the minimum side or rear yard requirements. - 3.
 If the rear or side yard requirement in the base zone in Chapter 19.300 is less than 5 ft, then the yard requirements of the base zone shall apply. - 4.
-The rear or side yard requirement for residential accessory structures per Subsection 19.502.2.A or 19.910.1.E.4 may specify a different yard requirement. - F. Alteration or modification of nonconforming accessory structures is subject to the provisions of Chapter 19.800 Nonconforming Uses and Development. - G. Fences, flagpoles, Ppergolas, arbors, and trellises are permitted in yards in all residential zones.
+The rear or side yard requirement for residential accessory structures per Subsection 19.502.2.A or 19.910.1.E.4 may specify a different yard requirement. - F. Alteration or modification of nonconforming accessory structures is subject to the provisions of Chapter 19.800 Nonconforming Uses and Development. - G. Fences, flagpoles, pergolas, arbors, and trellises are permitted in yards in all residential zones.

-19.502.2 Single-Family Residential Specific Provisions for Accessory Structures
+19.502.2 Specific Provisions for Accessory Structures